see ANNE BlOUNT

 MAUD LONGFORD (d.
 June 14, 1596)

 Maud (Matilda/Magdalen) Longford was the daughter of Sir Ralph Longford of Longford, Derbyshire (d.
 September 23, 1544) and Dorothy FitzHerbert (d.1557).
-She married, as his second wife, Sir George Vernon (1508-August 31, 1565), thus becoming the stepmother of Margaret and Dorothy Vernon.
-The cruel stepmother of some versions of the story of Dorothy’s elopement is questionable.
-Maud was only a few years older than her stepdaughter and Sir George was more than twice Maud’s age.
-By Vernon’s will, dated August 18, 1565, Maud inherited a life interest in six Derbyshire manors and two in Staffordshire.
+She married Sir George Vernon (1508-August 31, 1565) as his second wife and was the stepmother of Margaret and Dorothy Vernon.
+Maud was only a few years older than her stepdaughters and bears no resemblance to the cruel stepmother of some versions of the story of Dorothy’s elopement.
+Vernon’s will, dated August 18, 1565, left Maud a life interest in six Derbyshire manors and two in Staffordshire.
 She was also named one of his executors.
-According to her epitaph, Maud made a second match after Sir George’s death “by her own choice/Pleasing herself, who others pleased before.”
-Her choice was Sir Francis Hastings (d.1610), a younger son of the 2nd earl of Huntingdon.
-She married him in 1567, giving up her life interest in Haddon Hall to her stepdaughter.
-Portrait: her effigy is on the Vernon tomb in All Saints Church, Bakewell, Derbyshire, together with her husband and his first wife, Margaret Talboys.
+According to her epitaph, Maud made a second marriage after Sir George’s death “by her own choice/Pleasing herself, who others pleased before.”
+She married Sir Francis Hastings (d.1610), a younger son of the 2nd earl of Huntingdon, in 1567 and gave up her life interest in Haddon Hall.
+Portrait: her effigy is on the Vernon tomb in All Saints Church, Bakewell, Derbyshire with her husband and his first wife, Margaret Talboys.

 see ANNE SAUNDERS